-Under MS 256B.0625, subd.34, all covered MHCP services provided through IHS and tribal facilities are eligible for payment.
+Under Minnesota Statutes 256B.0625, subd.34, all covered MHCP services provided through IHS and tribal facilities are eligible for payment.
 A tribal provider may offer services beyond the scope of IHS facility services, including home health, chemical dependency, mental health, and transportation.
 Tribal governments may also seek certification from DHS to provide Child Welfare Targeted Case Management (CW-TCM) services and Relocation Service Coordination (RSC).

 Services that are not covered services are listed in the related chapters of the MHCP Provider Manual.